 The Sponsorship Law has maintained natural and juristic employers’ ability to prevent expatriates whom they have sponsored from abroad from working for other parties or preventing the use of workers not being sponsored by them.
 Similarly, an employee is also not allowed to work for another employer other than the employer from whom he received sponsorship.

-Restriction on Working for another Employer after Residency cancellation
+Restriction on Working for another Employer after Residency cancellation in Qatar

 The Sponsorship Law provides that it is restricted to grant a working visa to an expatriate, who has been residing in the Sate of Qatar for work purposes unless after two years from the departure date.
 However, the Law has given the Minister of Interior or his deputy the right to waive this period upon a written approval from the previous sponsor”.